muenzerik/spec-telematik/README.md

 ## Disclaimer

-The document versions used in this PoC in GitHub do not correspond to the latest official, valid and admissible specification document versions of the national agency for digitzation of the German federal health system [gematik](https://www.gematik.de/).
+The document versions used in this PoC in GitHub do not correspond to the latest official, valid and admissible specification document versions of the national agency for digitalization of the German federal health system [gematik](https://www.gematik.de/).
 The current stage of the PoC in this Repository is still in a test phase.